krmeiirbek/history-app-privacy-policy/terms_of_use.md

 - You are responsible for maintaining the confidentiality of your account credentials and for all activities under your account.

 ## 4. In-App Purchases
-- History App offers in-app purchases.
+- Tarih Time offers in-app purchases.
 - Purchases are charged to your payment method on file with the app store from which you initially downloaded the app.

 ## 5. Purchases of Goods